sator-imaging/CSharp-StaticFieldAnalyzer/README.md

 It is a design bug makes all things complex.
 Not only that but also it causes initialization error only when meet a specific condition.

-So it must be fixed even if app works correctly at a moment, to prevent simple but complicated bug which is hard to find in large code base by hand.
+So it must be fixed even if app works correctly at a moment, to prevent simple but complicated potential bug which is hard to find in large code base by hand.
 As you know static fields will never report error when initialization failed!!

-> It could be happened when reordering field declarations on refactoring large code base.

 ```cs